teuben/GBT-EDGE-HI/edge_hi.md

 the flux to be `16.82 +/- 0.22`.
 Clearly the systematic error is larger than the random error based on the rms.

+## Caution

+1. the `--spike` is under construction, be cautious using it.
+Should not be needed for 2025 data.
+2. the flux listed from cog  and our pipeline differs. needs to be investigated.
+3. there is no visual of the fitted baseline

 ## Output

 Although the important parameters are all in the final spectrum (e.g. NGC3815_smooth.png), the full output also contains